 For locals, it’s manageable.
 Manageable in the sense that they can navigate the streets simply by using their experience and knowledge of the area.

-Maintenance is made somewhat more difficult, especially for outsiders as information relies heavily on the communication of the locals to guide them to the right place.
+Maintenance is made somewhat more difficult, especially for outsiders, as information relies heavily on the locals’ communication to guide them to the right place.
 Road and asset monitoring are essential for the upkeep of towns and communities, and the collection of data is considerably more time-consuming when there is no set map for an area.

 Unmapped areas do not have this.
 How can energy or telecommunication companies expand their network, and how do local governments maintain a safe environment for their inhabitants without a framework to work from?